-- Verified applicants complete an online application, which demonstrates the project's financial feasibility, provides plans for construction, describes the intended social and economic impact, and establishes overall readiness to proceed.11 - 3.
+- 2. Verified applicants complete an online application, which demonstrates the project's financial feasibility, provides plans for construction, describes the intended social and economic impact, and establishes overall readiness to proceed. - 3.
 The NOF program administrator confirms that each application is complete and that the project type and location meet program requirements.
 The program administrator ajso reviews applications to verify that applicants intend to meet requirements for construction planning, project cost estimates, site control, and financing. - 4.
 DPD and the program administrator evaluate all eligible applications using a scoring rubric referred to as the "full scorecard."
-This process takes into account both objective measures (e.g., the project location and the legal status of the applicant's business) and subjective measures (e.g., the project's proposed social and economic impact).
+This process takes into account both objective measures (e.g., the proposed project location and the legal status of the applicant's business) and subjective measures (e.g., the project's proposed social and economic impact).
 Using the full scorecard, DPD compares applicants' qualifications, narrows the pool to align with the program's annual budget allocation, and submits the selected applicants to the NOF Advisory Committee.
 This committee comprises 11 individuals representing financial organizations, academic institutions, businesses, and other community stakeholders. - 5.
-The NOF Advisory Committee reviews the applications to assess applicants' qualifications and the anticipated impact of the potential project on the relevant communities, then provides a list of proposed https://www.nasact.org/files/News and Publications/White Papers Reports/NSAA%20Best%20Practices%20Document s/2004 Economic Development.pdf.
+The NOF Advisory Committee reviews the applications to assess applicants' qualifications and the anticipated impact of the potential project on the relevant communities, then provides a list of proposed finalists to DPD.